devendrk/Rosciper/README.md

     git branch countdown_view_branch

-<span style="color: red"> Some green text IMPORTANT!!! </span>To work on your new branch (and not the master branch) you must check it out.
+<span style="color: red"> IMPORTANT!!! </span>To work on your new branch (and not the master branch) you must check it out.
 So type:

 ```git
 git checkout countdown_view_branch